ChrisTryfonas/LoginSignup/README.md

 The system is hosted at my laptop which is set as a local server, using WAMP software.
 Also I used phpMyAdmin to interract with MySQL, which is my RDBMS.
 For this project I created a database called "mydatabase" which contains a table called "users" with all the id's, names and the passwords of the enrolled users.

-Tools: html, css, php, mySQL, phpMyAdmin, WAMP local server.
+Tools: html, CSS, PHP, MySQL, phpMyAdmin, WAMP local server.

 ### Login
 1. The user enters ‘username’ and ‘password’ at index.php form - both required.